sonic-net/SONiC/doc/layer2-forwarding-enhancements/SONiC Layer 2 Forwarding Enhancements HLD.md

 3. Verify that dynamic fdb entries are flushed in hardware, orchagent data structure and other DBs when a port/portchannel operational state goes down.

-4. Verify that dynamic fdb entries are flushed in hardware, orchagent data structure and other DBs when a port/portchannel operational state goes down.
+4. Verify that dynamic fdb entries are flushed in hardware, orchagent data structure and other DBs when a port/portchannel admin state goes down.

 5. Verify that FDB entries are added back properly when the port comes back operationally up.